Compute Instances

 Reinstall OS (destroys all data, keeps IP):

-Console: Instance detail → Actions → Rebuild
+Console: Server detail → Actions → Rebuild

 CLI:

-fugoku instances rebuild web-1 --image ubuntu-24.04Use cases:
+fugoku servers rebuild web-1 --image ubuntu-24.04Use cases:

 - Start fresh after compromise